gofynd/fdk-client-python/documentation/application/POSCART.md

-Use this API to get the delivery modes (home-delivery/store-pickup) along with a list of pickup stores available for a given cart at a given PIN Code.
-User can then view the address of a pickup store with the help of store-address API.
+Lists available delivery modes for the cart.

 *Returned Response:*